Calendar icon February 7, 2025

 Property Management Agreement Guide + Free Template

-With a renewed focus on rental income as an investment trend, the popularity of property management is on the rise.
+As real estate investing becomes more popular, so does property management.
 Busy professionals and out-of-town real estate investors increasingly rely on property managers to handle the day-to-day operations of their rental properties.

-In today’s guide we’ll cover the essentials of a property management agreement that provides a foundation for transparency throughout this critical relationship, as well as peace of mind for the investors relying on you to manage their investment.
+In today’s guide we’ll cover the essentials of a property management agreement that drives transparency and peace of mind for investors relying on you to manage their assets.

 What is a property management agreement?